akshaya-senthilkumar/Data-Visualization-of-Sleep-Disorder-Dataset/README.md

 This program visualizes the distribution of gender (male, female) among different ages and the number of patients in a sleep disorder dataset.
 It involves data handling using Pandas and visualization using Matplotlib.

+## Dataset

+The dataset for this project is available on Kaggle and can be accessed [here](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset).

 ## Steps

 1. **Data Import:** The sleep disorder dataset is imported and loaded into a Pandas DataFrame.